Reference Entry

 - build docs or records in CI

-- emit JSON assets during the site build
+- emit compressed index assets during the site build

 - load the serialized state in the browser